Texting In Church: 10 Ways To Engage Your Members

 Prayer is one of the most important facets of any functional church.
 Church texting services can make sharing prayer requests quick and easy even when your members aren’t all in the same place.

 A prayer texting hotline via 2-way text messaging can be established so that those with prayer requests can submit them via text.
 Once they’re accessed from the online dashboard or forwarded to the on-call deacon or pastor, they can be sent out to the whole congregation or a specified prayer team.
+Don’t worry if you already have an existing landline for your church – DialMyCalls offers the ability to text-enable your existing landline number for free!

 What It Means: How a Church Texting Service Could Transform Your Congregation